timvanwolfswinkel/dutch-summer-festivals/README.md

 # Dutch Summer Festivals

 > This website contains a overview of a selected number of festivals in the Netherlands.
+Connected to contentful API for managing content.

 ## Build Setup